top of page

 ZACH REGIEC

-SHAUN MOFFAT
+SHAUN MOFFATT

-Shaun Moffatt, M.Sc. has over 15 years of experience as an ecological researcher and environmental scientist with a broad range of experience working in the environmental, water resource, construction and energy industries.
+Shaun Moffatt, M.Sc. has over 20 years of experience as an ecological researcher and environmental scientist with a broad range of experience working in the environmental, water resource, construction and energy industries.
 As a Senior Environmental Scientist at KGS Group, Mr. Moffatt is responsible for project management, senior review, public consultation and coordination, undertaking, analysis and reporting of environmental fieldwork.
 Fields of expertise include Environmental Assessment, Regulatory Approvals, Public Consultation, Environmental Monitoring and Terrestrial Ecology Studies.

 Shaun Moffatt Head-shot.jpg